 Australia's data is an important national asset which can be used to inform policy development, improve service delivery and evaluate government programs.

-Effective use of public sector data can support innovation and contribute to Australia’s economic growth and social wellbeing.
-Sharing public sector data can also help to create a fairer and safer society for everyone.
+Effective use of government data can support innovation and contribute to Australia’s economic growth and social wellbeing.
+Sharing government data can also help to create a fairer and safer society for everyone.